-- Received presentations from Killam's CFO and made inquiries related to the quarterly and annual financial performance and operating results of Killam relative to results in prior periods, budgets and investor expectations; - > Reviewed, throughout the year, any changes to or adoption of significant accounting policies or changes in significant accounting estimates; - > Assessed the use of non-GAAP financial measures and their presentation within financial documents: - Reviewed and discussed with Management and the external auditors, and recommended for approval to the Board, the annual and quarterly financial statements and management's discussion and analysis, as well as the annual information form, press releases and other disclosure documents containing financial information; and - > Reviewed and discussed with Management and the external auditors the integrity of Killam's disclosure controls and procedures, and discussed significant financial risk exposures and the monitoring and control of these risks.
+- Received presentations from Killam's CFO and made inquiries related to the quarterly and annual financial performance and operating results of Killam relative to results in prior periods, budgets and investor expectations; - > Reviewed, throughout the year any changes to or adoption of significant accounting policies or changes in significant accounting estimates; - Assessed the use of non-GAAP financial measures and their presentation within Killam's financial documents, including compliance with National Instrument 52-112 Non-GAAP and Other Financial Measures Disclosure and its companion policy that came into effect for issues on or after October 15, 2021; - Reviewed and discussed with Management and the external auditors, and recommended for approval to the Board, the annual and quarterly financial statements and management's discussion and analysis, as well as the annual information form, press releases and other disclosure documents containing financial information; and - > Reviewed and discussed with Management and the external auditors the integrity of Killam's disclosure controls and procedures, and discussed significant financial risk exposures and the monitoring and control of these risks.

-Responsibilities Key Acti vities External Auditors > Reviewed the independence and performance of the external auditors, taking into consideration all audit, audit-related and non-audit related services provided; Reviewed the external auditors' annual audit plan and oversaw the audit, and reviewed and discussed the annual external audit report; Oversaw the pre-approval of audit, audit-related, and non-audit services.
-All services provided by the auditors in 2020 were approved by the Audit Committee; Oversaw the formal RFP for Killam's external auditors for the year ended December 31, 2021, and following the selection process, recommended to the Board that the external auditors be reappointed, subject to unitholder approval; and Confirmed that EY's tenure as auditors be limited to a maximum of three years due to their long tenure as Killam's auditors.
-The Audit Committee confirmed that EY is independent.
-Internal Control, Legal and Regulator ry > Maintained Killam's Whistleblower program; and Risk Management > Reviewed maintenance of the Trust's specified investment flow-through (SIFT) compliance; Reviewed and discussed with Management compliance with the Code of Business Conduct; Reviewed the results of Management's annual risk assessment, the identification and prioritization of key enterprise risks, the engagement of executives to mitigate risk exposures, the perception of risk tolerance and appetite by key risk category, and Management's perceptions of Killam's resilience and readiness level for key risks; Reviewed IT-related controls, including logical access and change management controls, and reviewed and discussed with Management Killam's assessment and mitigation of cyber security risk; Reviewed and discussed with Management any legal matters that could have a significant impact on Killam's financial statements; Reviewed internal audit plan and performance; and Reviewed and approved, on a quarterly basis, the expenses of the CEO, Executive Vice-President and CFO.
+Responsibilities Key Act ivities External Auditors > Reviewed the independence and performance of the external auditors, taking into consideration all audit, audit-related and non-audit-related services provided, as well as tenure; Reviewed the external auditor's annual audit plan and oversaw the audit, and reviewed and discussed the annual external audit report; Oversaw the pre-approval of audit, audit-related, and non-audit services.
+All services provided by the auditors in 2021 were approved by the Audit Committee; and Recommended to the Board that the external auditors be reappointed, subject to unitholder approval; Internal Control, Legal and Regulatory and Risk Management ry > Maintained Killam's Whistleblower program; Reviewed maintenance of the Trust's specified investment flow-through (SIFT) compliance; Reviewed and discussed with Management compliance with the Code of Business Conduct; Reviewed with Management key enterprise risks, the engagement of executives to mitigate risk exposures, the perception of risk tolerance and appetite by key risk category, and Management's perceptions of Killam's resilience and readiness level for key risks; Reviewed IT-related controls, including logical access and change management controls, and reviewed and discussed with Management Killam's assessment and mitigation of cyber security risk; Reviewed and discussed with Management any legal matters that could have a significant impact on Killam's financial statements; Reviewed internal audit plan and performance; and Reviewed and approved, on a quarterly basis, the expenses of the CEO, Executive Vice President and CFO.